Welcome to WWEMA

 Just a few of the highlights:

-* Rep. Bill Pascrell (D-NJ, pictured at right) offered an impassioned plea for increased national attention to water and wastewater infrastructure.
+* Rep. Bill Pascrell (D-NJ, pictured below) offered an impassioned plea for increased national attention to water and wastewater infrastructure.
 Pascrell announced plans to reintroduce legislation to fund water infrastructure projects through private activity bonds.

 * A panel of utility directors shared their experiences, "pain points," and advice for manufacturers.
 Among their pet peeves when evaluating proposals: Manufacturers who waste their time talking about what their competitors can't do rather than explaining what their own products can do.